pastranastevenaz/checksite/README.md

 --

 So I decided to use an AWS s# bucket for the avatar images.First thing I did was go create a new empty bucket in my AWS acct.

 It took me several hours to even figure out how to connect to, upload, and display an image  using s3.
 Wow!
-I can't stand AWS documentation.
-It's pretty much useless.
+I can't stand AWS documentation.It's pretty much useless.

+After a few hours spent trying to figure out the elementary task of connecting to s3 with it's odd user documentation, I was able to start working on the form and image upload for the avatar feature.
+I would use the Starage:: fascade to save the file to s3, use a little PHP ninjacraft to generate the absolute URL to the s3 object, and saved that to the database, with a default avatar as fallback.

+Next I need to figure out a way to delete the old image, during an updated.

+Well, that was not too difficult.
+Just enclosed a Storage:: delete fascade within a if(old_filename != 'default_filename'){ delete it }; This day beat the crap out of me.
+I've historically had a hard time wrapping my mind around Amazon's API, but I'm glad I stuck with it.
+I feel fairly accomplished today.